The Group of Disjoint 2-Spheres in 4-Space: Unlinking Theorems

 Lemma~\ref{lem:algtop} shows that a metabolic collection always exists and the following result strengthens this statement:

-\begin{lem} Let $f:S^2\imra S^4$ be in standard position. \begin{enumerate} \item Any collection of the self-intersections of $f$ in oppositely-signed pairs is induced from a standard collection of Whitney disks for $f$.
+\begin{lem} Let $f:S^2\imra S^4$ be in standard position, with $M$ the complement of a regular neighborhood of $f$ as in Lemma~\ref{lem:algtop}. \begin{enumerate} \item Any collection of the self-intersections of $f$ in oppositely-signed pairs is induced from a standard collection of Whitney disks for $f$.
 Together with standard positive accessory disks, they form a metabolic collection. \item In any metabolic collection $\{W_i, A_i\}$ for $f$, the corresponding Whitney and accessory spheres form a basis for the $\Lambda$-module $\pi_2(M)$.
-Moreover, the same sequence as in part (4) of Lemma~\ref{lem:algtop} is exact. \end{enumerate} \end{lem} Here $M$ denotes the complement of a regular neighborhood of $f$ as in Lemma~\ref{lem:algtop}. \begin{proof} Claim (1) follows from the right-most Kirby diagram in Figure~\ref{standard-sphere-Kirby-diagram-4}: Each green accessory handle attaching circle corresponds to a self-intersections of $f$, and these circles can be slid past each other to get the left-most diagram of Figure~\ref{standard-sphere-Kirby-diagram-3} for any choice of pairing.
+Moreover, the same sequence as in part (4) of Lemma~\ref{lem:algtop} is exact. \end{enumerate} \end{lem} \begin{proof} Claim (1) follows from the right-most Kirby diagram in Figure~\ref{standard-sphere-Kirby-diagram-4}: Each green accessory handle attaching circle corresponds to a self-intersections of $f$, and these circles can be slid past each other to get the left-most diagram of Figure~\ref{standard-sphere-Kirby-diagram-3} for any choice of pairing.
 The metabolicity follows from Lemma~\ref{lem:algtop}.

 For (2), consider the $\Lambda$-homomorphism $\varphi:\Lambda^{2n} \to \pi_2(M)$ that sends the free generators to the Whitney spheres and accessory spheres constructed from the metabolic collection.
 Then there is a commutative diagram